FinalKirb/finalkirb.github.io/README.md

 ## About

-The purpose of this website is to share my knowledge, insights, and experiences in the world of technology with friends, family and people all over the world.
+The purpose of this website is to document my knowledge, insights, and experiences in the world of technology and keep a record of information that is accessible to anyone.

 ## Getting Started

-To access the website and explore the guides, visit [finalkirb.com](https://finalkirb.com).
-The website is built using Docsify, a lightweight documentation generator that renders Markdown files as html web pages.
+To access the website and explore the guides, visit [FinalKirb.com](https://finalkirb.com).
+The website is built using Docsify, a lightweight documentation generator that renders Markdown files as HTML web pages.

 ## Contributions